LoMagnette/lomagnette.github.io/content/posts/2025-11-28-A2A/index.md

 It's frequently described as the USB for AI, since it allows AI systems to connect to external tools and data using the same protocol.

 On the other hand, A2A is a protocol connect agent together.
-If we want to make the same kind of analogy as for MCP, A2A would be the Ethernet of AI, since it allows AI agents to connect together.
+If we want to make the same kind of analogy as for MCP, A2A would be the Ethernet of AI, since it allows AI agents to connect.

 The two protocols have very different purposes and use cases.
 An A2A agent could use MCP to connect to some tools.

 ## Show me the code!